 For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.

 What is the minimum share of investments in transitional and enabling activities?
-Not applicable are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+Not applicable

 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?